h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 ###### Chain Functions

-Ralph provides a set of built-in functions that allow the contract to get the chain and transaction information, such as the current block timestamp, block target, transaction ID, transactin inputs, gas info, and more.
+Ralph provides a set of built-in functions that allow the contract to get the chain and transaction information, such as the current block timestamp, block target, transaction ID, transaction inputs, gas info, and more.

 ```rust
 TxScript Chain {